-Instead, I have decided to focus on affiliate links.
+I’ve decided to focus on affiliate links for now.
 I think this may be the future.
 They’re not intrusive or flashing in your face, but they have the potential to fund content creators.

 I am currently experimenting with VigLink.
 Ad blockers will block the Viglink script from running.
 But if creators make the links themselves and do not rely on the auto script then it seems to work fine.